ruckalvnet/ca-apm-atc-custom-attributes-rules/Readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENCE) file for details
+This project is licensed under the Apache License Version 2.0 - see the [LICENSE](LICENSE) file for details